Nawapat-Kaweeyanun/Dataset-Detection-of-TPA-IMF-Reconnection-/README.txt

 Remaining 892x44 array = Electron differential energy flux (keV/cm^2/s/sr/keV)
 Missing data codes: N/A
 Specialised formats or other abbreviations used: N/A

+Fig 3C (Spacecraft Potential, Cluster-1)
+Number of variables: 2
+Number of cases/rows: 2 columns, 900 rows
+Variable list, defining any abbreviations, units of measure, codes or symbols used:
+1st column = Datetime
+2nd column = Spacecraft potential (keV)
+Missing data codes: N/A
+Specialised formats or other abbreviations used: N/A

 Fig 3D (B-field, Cluster-1)
 Number of variables: 4